datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 ## The changes and challenges of HTTP/3

-Since the QUIC network protocol is built on UDP, it requires $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
-This header is returned on the initial HTTP/2 and HTTP/1.1 responses.
-When a client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to $productName$ using the QUIC protocol.
+Since the QUIC network protocol is built on UDP, most clients will require $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
+This header is added to the response of the HTTP/2 and HTTP/1.1 connections.
+When the client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to $productName$ using the QUIC protocol.

 QUIC requires Transport Layer Security (TLS) version 1.3 to communicate.
-Otherwise, the client will fall back to HTTP/2 or HTTP/1.1, which support other TLS versions.
-Due to this restriction, some clients will also require valid certificates, which causes problems when you use self-signed certs.
+Otherwise, the $productName$ will fall back to HTTP/2 or HTTP/1.1, which support other TLS versions if client does not support TLS v1.3.
+Due to this restriction, some clients will also require valid certificates, which causes problems when you use self-signed certificates.
 For example, in Chrome it will not upgrade to http/3 traffic unless a valid certificate is present.
 ## Setting up HTTP/3 with $productName$

 To configure $productName$ for HTTP/3 you will need to do the following: